Office Timeline – free timeline maker

 Step 7: Add dependencies and notes

 For tasks that depend on others, note which task IDs must finish first.
-This doesn't make the dependency automatic in Excel—you'll need to manually sequence start dates based on dependencies—but it documents the logic.
+This doesn't make the dependency automatic in Excel (you'll need to manually sequence start dates based on dependencies), but it documents the logic and makes the relationships visible.

 Example: